 Mary realises that her father’s plan to liberate the POWs in Hong Kong was part a much bigger plan by American Airforce Commander in China, General Chennault.
 He wanted to retake Hong Kong from the Japanese but, more ambitiously, he wanted to use China as an air-base from which to attack the Japanese homeland.
 After a political battle against General Stilwell, who wanted a land war in Burma, Chennault’s plan was agreed by the Allied Powers at the Trident Conference in May 1943.
 But the air offensive never happened – due to a clerical error and feuding strategic factions.

 13. Onward Journey

-Her father’s journey continued into Burma and India, via an adventure in Yunnan province and a horrific autumn of fighting in Burma 1944, returning to England at the end of the war.
+Her father’s journey continued into Burma, via an adventure in Yunnan province, where he endured a horrific autumn of fighting in 1944, returning to England at the end of the war.
 He was posted to India in 1946 and took the opportunity to climb in the Himalayas, accompanied by Sherpa Tenzing Norgay.
 Mary explores why this successful army officer then chose to change career in his mid-40s.
 Mary’s journey concludes in Shanghai, where she visits the ‘Venice of the East’ and ponders on the experiences she has had.